Mwni/pixi-text-input/README.md

 **text** : string
 >The text (value) of the html input element.

+**maxLength** : int
+>The maximum length of the text.

+**restrict** : RegExp \| string
+>Restricts the text input to a specified character set.
+Either pass a string containing all possible characters or a regular expression, which will be matched against the whole input string.

 **htmlInput** : HTMLInputElement
 >Direct access to the native HTML input.
 Who knows what you're planning to do.